Legal help, services and support for private residential landlords

 The authorities will not normally process the claim without proof of the tenancy.
 Which means a written tenancy agreement.
 And finally:

-Although most landlords will want a tenant to have signed a tenancy agreement, so they can become bound by its clauses, rogue and criminal landlords often fail to provide them.
+Although most landlords will want a tenant to have signed a tenancy agreement, so the tenants will become bound by its clauses, rogue and criminal landlords often fail to provide them.

-To counter this, the government has made it mandatory (in s12 of the Renters’ Rights Act) for landlords to give tenants’ written statement of terms’.
+To counter this, the government has made it mandatory (in s12 of the Renters’ Rights Act) for landlords to give tenants a ‘written statement of terms’.
 In effect, a tenancy agreement.

-This is backed up by making it a breach punishable by a Civil Penalty Notice of up to £7,000 if a tenancy agreement is not given before the tenancy is entered into or, in some situations (such as where someone succeeds to a tenancy under the succession rules,) within 28 days of the landlord acknowledging the tenant’s right to a tenancy.
+It is now a breach punishable by a Civil Penalty Notice of up to £7,000 if a tenancy agreement is not given before the tenancy is entered into or, in some situations (such as where someone succeeds to a tenancy under the succession rules), within 28 days of the landlord acknowledging the tenant’s right to a tenancy.

-These rules will take effect from 1 May 2026.
+These rules took effect from 1 May 2026.

 However, notwithstanding this, it is in a landlord’s legal interest to give a tenancy agreement anyway before the tenancy is entered into.